fbv81bp/FPtP_hybrid_vote-fare/Germany26/README.md

-### Modified vote suggesting file with recent German election with Saxony-Anhalt results from 2026.
+### Modified vote suggesting file with recent German election results from Saxony-Anhalt results in 2026.

+Don't forget to replace "Candidate" fields with the respective local candidates actual names!